-Why is it when we have busy periods of work, such as end of financial year, the first thing we let slip is our exercise routine?
+Why is it when we have busy periods of work, the first thing we let slip is our exercise routine?
 Closely followed by our sleep, food choices and finally our sanity.
 Sure we are pushed for time and priorities must be made.
-However when we are looking at maximising our brain performance and mitigating stress, exercise has long been proven to be our greatest performance enhancer on many levels.
+Yet when we look at maximising brain performance and mitigating stress, exercise has long been proven as our greatest performance enhancer.

 So how do you utilise exercise in maximising your ability to perform at your best cognitively?